mkaniukk/Operating-Systems/synchronization/README.md

-# uni-eopsy
-Implementation of The Dining Philosophers in C
+# Implementation of The Dining Philosophers in C

 The Dining Philosophers problem is a classic multi-process synchronization problem.
 The problem consists of five philosophers sitting at a table who do